joshydavid/brew-intelligence/README.md

 ## Achievements

-- Full-stack Java Spring Boot web application leveraging object-oriented design, builder pattern and MVC architecture from 0 to 1, developed during the Summer 2025 break.
+- Developed a full-stack Java Spring Boot web application leveraging object-oriented design, builder pattern and MVC architecture from 0 to 1 during the Summer 2025 break.
 - Implemented token-bucket algorithm for rate limiting (50 requests/min) to prevent API overload.
 - Integrated Redis caching to reduce database reads and cut API response time from 790ms to 50ms.
 - Leveraged Large Language Models to analyse grind results and deliver tailored brewing advice.